 Schumacher, E.F.
-1999, Small Is Beautiful: Economics as if People Mattered: with Commentaries, Hartley
+1999, Small Is Beautiful: Economics as if People Mattered: with Commentaries, Hartley and Marks

-DTA Scotland has recently produced a new learning resource which is available community organisations interested in exploring the development trust approach.
-"Inspiring Change" charts the birth and early years of Comrie Development Trust in Perthshire through a DVD, illustrated wall chart depicting the 'time line' of the trust's journey, and booklet which gives essential ingredients success as well as relevant information, contacts and tools.
+DTA Scotland has recently produced a new learning resource which is available community free organisations to interested in exploring the development trust approach.
+"Inspiring Change" charts the birth and early years of Comrie Development Trust in Perthshire through a DVD, illustrated wall chart depicting the 'time line' of the trust's journey, and booklet which gives essential ingredients success as well for as relevant information, contacts and tools.